everestpipkin/image-scrubber/README.md

 1. Turn on airplane mode after loading it - This way, no third-party services can transmit the images you upload.
 (Recommended for mobile)

 2. [Download](https://github.com/everestpipkin/image-scrubber/archive/master.zip) the tool from Github, and open index.html locally: This is the safest, but takes a little more effort and is harder to do on mobile.
 By clicking the link, you will download a zip file containing all the files necessary to run this on your own system.
 Extract, or unzip, the folder, and open the index.html file with a web browser of your choice, and use it using the instructions above.
+Just to be safe, still turn off data/internet before uploading any photos to the tool.

-The other option, if you're a command-line whiz with git setup, is to clone this repository.
-The command to do this:
+If you're a command-line whiz with git set up, you can clone this repository instead of downloading the zip.
+The command to do so:

     git clone https://github.com/everestpipkin/image-scrubber